melw/dicewars/README.md

 Now looking back at the codebase it's not very pretty - I was still learning on how to write C++ so it's a mostly C-style code wrapped inside C++ in somewhat unorganized way.
 Neverthless I thought it's relevant enough for sharing as it still stands as an example of one way of doing multi-platform development with SDL and DevkitPro.
 And the game is still fun to play - even after 10 years!

-While the Nintendo DS version was the only publicly release version of the game, it was possible to compile the game on multiple different target platforms:
+While the Nintendo DS version was the only publicly release version of the game, it is possible to compile the game on multiple different target platforms:

 * Win32
 * Mac OSX